EugenMayer/docker-wordpress-boilerplate-simple/README.md

 ```
 docker-compose up

+# or

+./start.sh
 ```

-Now connect to `localhost:80` or whatever you like
+That's it - now connect to `localhost:80` or whatever you like

 # Data